-No Stage Parameter to monitor Where to monitor the parameter Method of monitoring the parameter / Type of monitoring equipment Parameter monitoring time Reason for monitoring the parameter Corporate Responsibility Financing Cost / Source 6 Construction Phase ESMP-ESS1 Monthly monitoring reports Contractor, Consultant and Bağyurdu OIZ office Bağyurdu OIZ and the Supervision Consultant review and check the monthly progress reports prepared by the construction contractor.
+No Phase What parameter is to be monitored Where is the parameter to be monitored How is the parameter to be monitored// Type of monitoring equipment When is the parameter to be monitored - frequency of measurement or continuous Why is the parameter to be monitored Corporate Responsibility Financing Cost / Source 6 Construction Phase ESMP-ESS1 Monthly monitoring reports Contractor, Consultant and Bağyurdu OIZ office Bağyurdu OIZ and the Supervision Consultant review and check the monthly progress reports prepared by the construction contractor.
 In the first week of each month during construction To ensure that reports are available and adequately prepared Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost 7 Construction Phase Stakeholder Engagement- ESS10 Number of posters hung Number of verbal briefings Number of stakeholder engagement activities carried out Number of announcements made on the Bağyurdu OIZ website Number of grievances received and resolved within stipulated time Construction area Contractor Office Bağyurdu OIZ website The contractor records the parameters and archives the materials a copy as evidence.
 Bagyurdu OIZ and Supervision Consultant; Examines the posters hung by the contractor in the area of the construction to be started.
 Examines whether verbal notifications have been made by the contractor regarding the interruption of access.
 Examines whether records of stakeholder engagement are kept by the contractor.
-Supervision Consultant examines the website for announcements under the responsibility of Bağyurdu OIZ Once a month To ensure that records are available and information on the construction plan and any access disruption due to construction is publicized Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes 8 Construction Phase Pollution Prevention-ESS3 Number of water spray vehicles Total km/day of water spray vehicles Dust suppression implementations Construction sites The contractor records the parameters and archives a copy as evidence.
-Bagyurdu OIZ and Supervision Consultant review the record and check that construction sites are frequently sprayed with water against dust In the first week of each month during the construction phase Daily visual inspection To ensure that water sprays are carried out against dust formation caused by the vehicle used Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Supervision cost includes Equities
+Supervision Consultant examines the website for announcements under the responsibility of Bağyurdu OIZ Once a month To ensure that records are available and information on the construction plan and any access disruption due to construction is publicized Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes